natli-think/Alzheimers_Disease_Detection_Using_Deep_Learning/README.md

 3] [Training_Single_Classifier.ipynb](https://github.com/Lintaoommen/Alzheimers_Disease_Detection_Using_Deep_Learning/blob/master/Jupyter_Notebooks/Training_Single_Classifier.ipynb) contains the details of training a simple CNN classifier with the preprocessed and augmented ADNI dataset.

 4] [Training_Multiple_Classifier.ipynb](https://github.com/Lintaoommen/Alzheimers_Disease_Detection_Using_Deep_Learning/blob/master/Jupyter_Notebooks/Training_Multiple_CLassifier.ipynb) contains the details of training three CNN classifiers with the splitted, preprocessed and augmented ADNI dataset.

+## Graphs
+During the initial phase of project, a small dataset was used which had 33,000 images and 10 tweaks were made in each model such as adding a dropout layer of 0.4, adding a dense layer of 512 neurons,etc to analyse the performance.
+In each of the tweak made, the best training accuracy, validation accuracy and loss was noted.This same process was repeated for each model while gradually increasing the data size and all these informations were consolidated into an [Excel Sheet](https://github.com/Lintaoommen/Alzheimers_Disease_Detection_Using_Deep_Learning/tree/master/Graphs/Excel_Sheet).

+Out of the ten tweaks made, it was observed that the validation accuracy was the highest in case of adding a dropout layer of 0.4 or adding a dense layer 0f 512 neurons along with a dropout of 0.3 or 0.4.

+In order to get a better understanding, six tweaks made in each model has been plotted against the datasize which can be found inside the graphs folder.